Find Grad Schools

 • Test wind turbine components, using mechanical or electronic testing equipment.

-Wind Energy Engineers state the following job skills are important in their day-to-day work.
+When polled, Wind Energy Engineers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.